 Achondrogenesis 1B is thought to carry an autosomal recessive inheritance.
 Point mutations and deletions of the diastrophic dysplasia sulphatase transporter (DTDST) gene it thought to be the underlying factor.
 This is located on chromosome 5q and is responsible for sulphate transport.
 The mutation results in impaired activity of the sulphate transporter in chondrocytes and fibroblasts and results in the synthesis of proteoglycans which are not sulphated or only insufficiently sulphated (probably by depletion of intracellular sulphate).

 The fetuses frequently present in breech position.
-The physical appearance is strikingly abnormal and which includes flat face, narrow thorax with protuberant abdomen, and particularly the severe micromelia with short stubby fingers and toes.
+The physical appearance is strikingly abnormal and characteristics include flat face, narrow thorax with protuberant abdomen, and particularly the severe micromelia with short stubby fingers and toes.
 Stillbirth is common.